Lasko Family Foundation

 Overview

 The Lasko Family Foundation, established in 1985, is a private family foundation based in Philadelphia, Pennsylvania.
-As of fiscal year 2025, the foundation holds total assets of $41 million and distributed $9.72 million in charitable grants.
-The foundation primarily receives its revenue from family contributions ($13.6 million in FY 2025) and investment income.
-With a consistent grantmaking track record—55 awards in 2024, 62 in 2023, and 44 in 2022—the foundation supports organizations across multiple sectors with a particular focus on education, human services, and philanthropy/voluntarism.
+According to its most recent public tax filing (2023), the foundation holds total assets of $22.6 million and distributed $3.3 million in charitable grants.
+The foundation receives its revenue from family contributions and investment income.
+The foundation supports organisations across multiple sectors with a particular focus on education, human services, and philanthropy/voluntarism.
 The foundation operates with a board of uncompensated directors and has demonstrated growth in both assets and giving over recent years.

 Funding Priorities

-The foundation does not operate formal grant programs with published guidelines.
+The foundation does not operate formal grant programmes with published guidelines.
 Instead, it appears to make discretionary grants through trustee decision-making.
 Based on available data:

 - Grant Range: Individual grants typically range from $500 to $2.5 million